 The 3rd call for the Interreg VB-SUDOE Program will open on September 3rd with € 22.900.000 ERDF budget

-MONITORIS3 is INNOVATIVE because will address this challenge SYSTEMATICALLY by the first time in Europe with a cross-border approach.
-Thus, the project´s MAIN GOAL is to facilitate the IMPROVEMENT OF S3 RELATED STRUCTURAL FUNDS POLICIES DELIVERY (9 POLICY INSTRUMENTS) through promotion of exchange of experiences and policy learning on MONITORING STRATEGIES OF SUCH INSTRUMENTS among a consortium of regionally relevant actors on S3.
+The project´s MAIN GOAL is to facilitate the IMPROVEMENT OF S3 RELATED STRUCTURAL FUNDS POLICIES DELIVERY through promotion of exchange of experiences and policy learning on MONITORING STRATEGIES OF POLICY INSTRUMENTS among a consortium of regionally relevant actors on S3.
 MONITORIS3 is supported by the following specific ACTIVITIES and OUTPUTS:

 - ONE INTERREGIONAL MAPPING OF S3 MONITORING STRATEGIES AT INTERREGIONAL LEVEL (on 9 preselected POLICY INSTRUMENTS): Regional (partners) “Stay of play” analysis at the beginning of the project.